akalenuk/milasm/README.md

     ldstr "Hello!"
     call void [mscorlib]System.Console::Write (string)

-Of course you can multiline macroses like this:
+Of course, you can multiline macros like this:

     [[write: $text ->
 	    ldstr $text
 	    call void [mscorlib]System.Console::Write (string)
     ]]

-Or even like this:
+And you can make recursive macros:

     [[write: $text ->
         ldstr $text